-MTA Bond Anticipation Notes (commercial paper program) - From time to time, MTA issues Transportation Revenue Bond Anticipation Notes in accordance with the terms and provisions of the

-General Resolution described above in the form of commercial paper to fund its transit and commuter capital needs.
+MTA Bond Anticipation Notes - From time to time, MTA issues Transportation Revenue Bond Anticipation Notes in accordance with the terms and provisions of the General Resolution described above in the form of commercial paper to fund its transit and commuter capital needs.
 The interest rate payable on the notes depends on the maturity and market conditions at the time of issuance.
 Payment of principal and interest on the notes are additionally secured by letters of credit issued by TD Bank, N.A., Barclays Bank, and Citibank, N.A.
-As of March 31, 2014, MTA had \$550.0 of commercial paper notes outstanding.
-The MTA Act requires MTAHQ to periodically (at least each five years) refund its commercial paper notes with bonds.
+As of June 30, 2014, MTA had \$550 of commercial paper notes outstanding.